AshishRajIITI/strive-bw1-spotify-clone/README.md

 #### BW1 Spotify Clone

-> Our very first build week project, a clone of the shopify web application.
+> Our first build week project - a clone of the Spotify Web App.
 <img width="500" alt="Spotify clone homepage" src="./assets/readme/screenshot1.PNG">

 > Each team member took ownership of building a specific page and also in developing beskpoke dynamic interactivity.